tnm/shipping-forecast/README.md

 ```

 Note that the unit tests do make HTTP requests to the BBC's website.
-This is to verify that the actual structure of the BBC's Shipping
+This is to verify that the structure of the BBC's Shipping
-Forecast will still be parsed correctly by this program.
+Forecast markup will still be parsed correctly by this program.

 Example
 ---------